Asset Protection from Lawsuits

 To understand this a bit better, know that in the United States, two types of trusts exist, in this context.
 One is known as a US domestic grantor trust.
 In the US, it is tax neutral and does not require significant compliance standards.
 The formation of this type of trust usually obtains a pass through on tax needs to the trust’s grantor.
 Furthermore, the formation of a trust is under the jurisdiction of the local courts.

-The second type of trust, generally considered to be a true foreign trust, is a much more powerful asset protection tool.
-The formation of this type of trust means that local courts do not have the rights to easily seize assets in the trust that are located in the proper offshore bank accounts.
+The second type of trust, generally considered to be a true foreign trust, is a much more powerful tool to protect assets from lawsuits.
+The formation of this type of trust means that local courts do not have the rights to easily seize assets in the trust.
+This is because the funds and the trustee are located offshore.

 As far as US domestic trusts are concerned, they also present many issues for investors seeking to use trusts for asset protections.
-Some of the problems offered by US domestic trusts include conflicting law issues that can vary from region to region and confuse both law and litigation, Full Faith and Credit laws which cause certain state laws to apply to other states.
+Some of the problems offered by US domestic trusts include conflicting law issues.
+They can vary from region to region and confuse both the attorneys and the judges.
+Full Faith and Credit laws which cause certain state laws to apply to other states vary.
 Judges who want results and may not always decide based on the law.
 Fraudulent Conveyances Statutes that can legally interfere with domestic trust transfers in a way that offshore trusts do not allow.
-Other laws that include bankruptcy law and litigation that may give creditors a free pass into your trust’s wealth if it is located in a domestic trust.
+Bankruptcy law may give creditors a free pass into your trust’s wealth if it is located in a domestic trust.

-If you do form a domestic trust, remember to consider forming a Medicare Trust if you qualify for one to help you both cover and dictate any future medical expenses and how things need to be handled in case of an emergency.
-To benefit from a Medicare Trust, you need to be at least 70 years old, and you should plan on setting up the trust at least five years before you believe you require it.
-Aging the trust a bit before access is required helps to ensure the steady operation of your requests for medical care and expenses.
+If you do form a domestic trust, remember to consider forming a Medicare Trust.
+It can help you qualify for government assistance with nursing home costs.
+It can help cover future medical expenses and give financial relief in a medical emergency.
+To benefit from a Medicare Trust, you need to be at least 70 years old.
+Plus, you should plan on setting up the trust at least five years before you believe you require it.
+Aging the trust and placing assets into it before it is needed is required to ensure your eligibility for government medical assistance.

 Also, with any trust, one step you cannot ignore is remembering to revise your trusts for your children.
 First, anytime you have a new child or wish to add one of your children to the trust, you need to revise the trust as soon as possible.
-This fact is also true in the case of a child who may not be working hard, or possess other issues that concern you enough to withhold your wealth from that child.
-If you feel one of your children may not deserve a piece of your trust, then this is another factor that you should consider.
+Let’s say a child is lazy.
+A child may exhibit behavior such as drug use that concern you enough to withhold your wealth from that child.
+You can include such restrictions in your trust.
+If you feel one of your children may not deserve a piece of your trust, then this is a factor you should consider.

 Retirement Account Protection